FrRrAaNn/OdinLandingPageProject/README.md

 # OdinLandingPageProject

-A project to show my Flexbox skills
+A project to show my Flexbox skills | I dont understand why it is not publishing.